REGnosys/rune-docs/website/drr-site/resources/glossary.md

 **root type** – A root type is the top level entity (parent) from which all other entities (child types) descend.
 It’s the entry point and highest node in a model’s structure and acts as a container that defines the scope of the dataset.

-**Rosetta** – REGnosys’s proprietary platform for building and sharing financial models.
+**Rosetta** – REGnosys’s proprietary platform used as an execution engine for DRR.

-**Rune DSL** – A Domain Specific Language for defining business rules, data structures, and calculations in financial and regulatory contexts.
-Used in Rosetta.
+**Rune DSL** – The domain-specific language built on Java that DRR uses for its logic.

 **TR** – trade repository